gazzar97/Application.News/README.md

-# Project Name
+# Simple News Application
 ## Introduction

-Welcome to **Project Name**!
+Welcome to **News App**!
 This is a simple web application built using .NET Core 8.
 It follows the Clean Architecture principles to ensure a scalable, maintainable, and testable codebase.
 The application serves as a robust starting point for building modern web applications with a clear separation of concerns.

 ## Table of Contents